-It's a little-known fact that specific proportions produce the best light return.
-The pavilion angle dictates the volume of light, while the crown angle determines the balance of brilliance and dispersion.
+The pavilion angle dictates the light volume, while the crown angle determines the balance of brilliance and dispersion.
+Simultaneously, the degree of optical precision determines the intensity of the sparkle.

 The critical components of a diamond's sparkle factor are the number and intensity of reflections that the facet structure creates.
 Most people wrongly assume that a higher number of facets will make more sparkle.